enyojs/ares-project/CONTRIBUTE.md

 NOTE: For production, we may suppress the "this.trace()" code when doing the minification process.

+### Ares style

+Ares 2 uses the dynamic stylesheet language LESS.

+Whenever you check in changes to .less files in Ares, you'll also need to rebuild and check in the top-level Ares.css file (ares/css/Ares.css).

+Replace Ares.css by Ares.less in ares/package.js.

+To rebuild Ares.css, run the lessc script from the command line.

+On Mac/Linux:

+		cd ares
+		../enyo/tools/lessc.sh package.js

+On Windows:

+		cd ares
+		../enyo/tools/lessc.bat package.js

+To compile .less files on the client side, we need to replace  enyo depends "Ares.css" by "Ares.less" in ares/package.js.

+The next step is to load Less library in index.html file.

+	<script src="enyo/tools/minifier/node_modules/less/dist/less-1.3.0e.min.js"></script>

+For more information you can see [this page](https://github.com/enyojs/enyo/wiki/UI-Theming).

 ### Testing

 For all contributions on Ares project and before commit, please execute the available Ares Test Suite.
 See [this page](test/README.md) for more details.